aransaseelan/LectureMe/README.md

 <!-- ![LectureMe Logo](logo.png) -->

 LectureMe is a revolutionary tool that transforms lengthy lecture recordings into concise, engaging reels!
-It uses advanced AI algorithms to identify key points and condense hours of content into bite-sized, digestible formats!
+It uses advanced AI algorithms to identify key points and condense hours of content into a bite-sized, digestible format!

 ## Features